ExarcaFidalgo/MCKG-A-Community-Driven-Knowledge-Graph-on-Medieval-Charters/README.md

 ## Knowledge Graph Scope

 The MCKG provides a structured semantic representation of documentary information extracted from medieval Spanish charters (AMSPO corpus).
 It models:
-* Legal and socio-economic acts recorded in charters (e.g., donations, property transfers), including their temporal context and participating agents.
+* Legal and socio-economic acts recorded in charters (e.g., donations, property transfers), including their temporal context and role-based participation of agents.
 * Natural persons and institutions appearing in the documents.
 * Explicit kinship and institutional affiliations asserted in the text.
 * Properties involved in legal transactions and ownership transitions.